blakesmith/blakesmith.github.com/_posts/2010-01-26-ruby-inject-for-data-filtering.markdown

 => 55
 {% endhighlight %}

-Conceptually, you can view inject as being useful for using a base variable (like an empty array) and adding stuff to that base variable using the logic in the block.
+Conceptually, you can view inject as being useful for using a base variable (like an empty array) and adding/removing stuff to that base variable using the logic in the block.
+Whatever is returned from the block in each iteration of the loop will be maintained for reference and manipulation.

 {% highlight ruby %}
 >> numbers = (1..10).to_a